 The Mac ‘N’ Cheese Chilli Crab is a truly an invention

-Louis Vuitton City Guide food writer and Hong Kong Fixer Founder David Attali tells us about favourite dishes and the best place to order them in Hong Kong
+Louis Vuitton City Guide food writer and Hong Kong Fixer Founder David Attali tells us about his favourite dishes and the best place to order them in Hong Kong

 Book… Lung King Heen at Four Seasons Hong Kong – the first Cantonese restaurant in the world to be awarded three Michelin stars.